How CRM for developers automates leads, reservations, and deals, increasing conversion and reducing errors in real estate sales

 1. Problem: the developer Sky Skolkovo spent millions on advertising, but managers worked without a single system: some in Excel, others in notebooks.
 As a result, 60% of leads were lost because employees could not see the communication history and started the conversation from scratch every time.

-2. Customers waited 2 to 3 days for a response and often booked apartments with competitors.
+2. Clients waited 2-3 days for a reply and often booked apartments with competitors.

 3. The manager could not control KPI: they could not see who was actually selling and who was only simulating activity.